clock21am/HappyBirthdayWithPython/README.md

 # Python Happy Birthday script

-Python written script based upated Graph API to like and comment on birthday wishes
+Python written script based on updated Graph API to like and comment on birthday wishes.

 ## Documentation

 ```sh